Malfol/Malfol/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on: Discord bots, tools and fun projects
+- 🔭 I’m currently working on: Discord bots, tools, and fun projects
-- 🌱 I’m currently learning: Python, JavaScript, HTML/CSS
+- 🌱 I’m currently learning: Python, C++, C#, Batch
 - 🤝 I’m open to collaborate on: anything cool or fun!
 - 💬 Ask me about: Making Discord tools, automating stuff, and goofing around with code
 - 📫 How to reach me: [Discord](https://discord.gg/zrZt7PHtnA)